Paul Manafort shows up to court in wheelchair, learns sentencing date

 Breaking News Emails

-Former Trump campaign manager Paul Manafort rolled into a Virginia federal court Friday in a wheelchair and wearing a green prison uniform instead of his signature tailored suit.
+Former Trump campaign manager Paul Manafort was rolled into a Virginia federal court Friday in a wheelchair, wearing a green prison uniform instead of his signature tailored suit.

 The judge scheduled Manafort to be sentenced Feb.
 8 for eight counts of tax evasion and bank fraud and dismissed the remaining charges against him.